 PodCasts have changed my life.
 I listen to them working out, while commuting long hours in the car, when I go for a walk, I listen to them at every opportunity I get.
 They are like a library & encyclopedia at your fingertips, and cost next to nothing.

 There are thousands of podcasts out there.
 I guess you can break them down into themes/subjects - Health & Wellness, Lifestyle, Meditation, Interview Style, Pop Culture, etc, and my personal favourite - True Crime - Muah.
-But don't worry, I won't be chatting about that here.
-The list below will include some of my go-to Health & Wellness podcasts that have really had and continue to have a positive effect on me.
+I won't be chatting about that here, but here's a list that include some of my go-to Health & Wellness podcasts that have really had and continue to have an awesome effect on me.

 The Ultimate Health Podcast - Dr. Jesse Chaps & Marni Wasserman